-Palm oil today is in roughly 50 percent of U.S. consumer products.
-Found not only in foods from crackers and ketchup, palm oil is also in soaps and body lotions, cosmetics, household cleaners, dish detergents and even animal feed.
-Demand for palm oil has soared since the U.S. Food and Drug Administration (FDA) required food labels to list trans fats content (usually from hydrogenated fats) in 2006.
+Palm oil today is in roughly 50 percent of US consumer products.
+Found not only in foods from crackers and ketchup, but it is also in soaps and body lotions, cosmetics, household cleaners, dish detergents and even animal feed.
+Demand for palm oil has soared since the US Food and Drug Administration (FDA) started requiring companies to disclose trans fats content (usually from hydrogenated fats) on food nutrition labels in 2006.
 Palm oil is a perfect substitute for trans fats because it's shelf stable at room temperature and isn't inherently unhealthy in the ways that have been identified in trans fats.

-Unfortunately, palm oil's promotion has prompted massive clear-cutting of tropical forests, especially in Indonesia and Malaysia, to plant palm plantations.
-Conventional palm is cultivated on large plantations, which are established by draining and burning peat swamps and forests. iii Destruction of tropical forests releases greenhouse gases (GHG), drives already-threatened animal species toward extinction, such as orangutans, and displaces indigenous communities. iv Because tropical forests and peat swamps are large carbon sinks (areas containing significant amounts of stored carbon), the clearing and destruction of these resources release carbon, methane, and other GHGs into the atmosphere and contribute to climate change. v,vi The palm oil industry is also among the most notorious for forced and child labor. vii
+Unfortunately, to accommodate the rampant growth and intensification of the industry, significant portions of richly biodiverse tropical forests, especially in Indonesia and Malaysia, have been cleared to make room for palm oil trees.
+Conventional palm is cultivated on large plantations, which are established by draining and burning peat swamps and clearcutting forests.
+Destruction of tropical forests releases greenhouse gases (GHG), drives already-threatened animal species toward extinction, such as orangutans, and displaces indigenous communities.
+Because tropical forests and peat swamps are large carbon sinks (areas containing significant amounts of stored carbon), the clearing and destruction of these resources release carbon, methane, and other GHGs into the atmosphere and contribute to climate change.
+The palm oil industry is also among the most notorious for forced and child labor.